Binary Translation

 High performance

 Binary translations are high-performance versions of the programs running inside Sandbox instances.
+It is a form of AOT-compilation.

 In order to make use of binary translations the freestanding C code must be embedded into a binary or DLL that is shipped as part of your game.
 We recommend forking the godot-sandbox project repository itself, as it automatically produces artifacts for all platforms.
+That said, anyone can compile C99 to a shared library/DLL and loading it before setting the Sandbox program.
+On platforms where one can open a shared library at run-time, it should be fairly straight-forward to do this without Godot Sandbox needing to hold anyones hand.

 Complete example